-Script Execution location Execute as File permissions prologue Mother Superior root Readable and executable by root and NOT writable by epilogue root anyone but root (e.g., -r-x) prologue.user user Readable and executable by root and other (e.g., -r-x epilogue.user user -r-x) prologue.parallel Sister root root root Readable and executable by root and NOT writable by anyone but root (e.g., -r-x) epilogue.parallel root prologue.user.parallel user Readable and executable by root and other (e.g., -r-x epilogue.user.parallel user -r-x) epilogue.precancel Mother Superior This script runs after a job cancel request is received from pbs_server and before a kill signal is sent to the job process. user Readable and executable by root and other (e.g., -r-xr-x)
+Script Execution location Execute as File permissions prologue Mother Superior root Readable and executable by root and NOT writable by epilogue root anyone but root (e.g., -r-x) prologue.user user Readable and executable by root and other (e.g., -r-x epilogue.user user -r-x)

+Script Execution location Execute as File permissions prologue.parallel Sister root Readable and executable by root and NOT writable by epilogue.parallel root anyone but root (e.g., -r-x) prologue.user.parallel user Readable and executable by root and other (e.g., -r-x epilogue.user.parallel user -r-x) epilogue.precancel Mother Superior This script runs after a job cancel request is received from pbs_server and before a kill signal is sent to the job process. user Readable and executable by root and other (e.g., -r-xr-x)

-opilogue.parallel is available in version 2.1 and later.
+epilogue.parallel is available in version 2.1 and later.

-- Script Order of Execution on page 285
+- Script Order of Execution on page 298

-- Script Environment on page 286
+- Script Environment on page 299

-- Per Job Prologue and Epilogue Scripts on page 288
+- Per Job Prologue and Epilogue Scripts on page 301

-- Prologue and Epilogue Scripts Time Out on page 288
+- Prologue and Epilogue Scripts Time Out on page 301

-- Prologue Error Processing on page 289
+- Prologue Error Processing on page 301